 The doctor should ask whether the result of the test is going to alter the patient's management.
 Ordering unnecessary tests is neither helpful nor cost-effective.

-Following reviews on the available evidence of the value of routine pre-operative testing in healthy or asymptomatic adults, the National Institute for Health and Care Excellence (NICE) produced guidance on the subject.
-It covers tests that are often carried out when a patient is scheduled for elective surgery.
-They may be performed by a variety of health professionals, in different settings.
-It makes recommendations on the circumstances in which the tests should be done, not done, or considered.
+Following reviews on the available evidence of the value of routine pre-op assessments in healthy or asymptomatic adults, the National Institute for Health and Care Excellence (NICE) produced guidance on the subject .
+A pre-op assessment covers tests that are often carried out when a patient is scheduled for elective surgery.
+Pre-op assessments may be performed by a variety of health professionals, in different settings.
+Pre-op assessments make recommendations on the circumstances in which the tests should be done, not done, or considered.
 Whether a certain test is recommended may depend on the patient's risk factors, or how serious the planned operation is.

-Online tools also exist which will recommend which tests are necessary for an individual patient, based on age, comorbidities and type of procedure scheduled (see under Further reading & references, below).
+Online tools also exist which will recommend which pre-operative assessments are necessary for an individual patient, based on age, comorbidities and type of procedure scheduled (see under Further Reading and References, below).

 This will demonstrate anaemia.
 This increases the risk of intra-operative hypoxia or increased cardiac workload.
 There is also an increased risk of myocardial infarction or cerebrovascular event and delayed healing.
 It is also useful as a baseline measure of haemoglobin if the proposed operation is expected to cause substantial blood loss.

 This detects underlying renal deficiency and the possibility of developing acute kidney failure after major surgery.
 It may also influence the choice of drugs given within the anaesthetic.

 Does the patient have any underlying malnutrition?
 This may affect the patient's ability to heal.
 Is there a clotting problem?

 Clotting and platelet function is relevant for the many patients who take aspirin or warfarin; also, for patients with known clotting disorders, or in those with altered LFTs for any reason.

 Group and save (or hold)